 What Should Never Go Down a Garbage Disposal?

-You may think that you can just throw anything down a disposal and it will break it up.
-However, throwing these items down the drain can break your unit and lead to clogs.
+You may think you can throw just about anything down a disposal and it will break it up.
+However, putting these items into the drain can break your unit and also cause clogs.

 What Can Go Down a Garbage Disposal?

-While there are a few things that can’t go down a disposal, there are many items that can.
-If you are unsure, simply throw out any food waste into the trash so that you don’t risk breaking your garbage disposal.
-Here’s what can go down a disposal.
+While there are a few things that shouldn’t go down your garbage disposal, there are many items that can.
+If you’re unsure, simply throw it into the trash so that you don’t risk breaking or damaging your garbage disposal.
+Here’s what can go down a disposal:

 Small food particles

 Tips to Keep Your Garbage Disposal Running Smoothly